andreafortuna/malhunt/README.md

 # Malhunt

-Search malware in memory dumps using Volatiliy and Yara.
+Search malware in memory dumps using Volatiliy.

 ## Requirements